gregmuellegger/django-autofixture/docs/usage.rst

 ``lambda`` statement in the example.
 It's in fact also just a shorter definition of a method.

-*A note on subclassing subclasses and turtles all the way down:* Some times it's usefull for a project to have a common base class for all the registered *AutoFixtures*.
-This is ofcourse possible and very usable since you don't need to re-define all the field definitions in the nested ``Values`` class.
-The :class:`~autofixture.base.AutoFixture` class is caring about this and will collect all ``Values`` of base classes and merge them together.
+*A note on subclassing subclasses and turtles all the way down:* Sometimes it's usefull for a project to have a common base class for all the registered *AutoFixtures*.
+This is possible and easy since you don't need to re-define all the field definitions in the nested ``Values`` class.
+The :class:`~autofixture.base.AutoFixture` class cares about this and will collect all ``Values`` of base classes and merge them together.
 For clarification here a short example::